 From Bar Harbor head to Lubec and make West Quoddy Head Lighthouse the final stop on your Maine road trip.
 Be the first person to see the sunrise in the contiguous United States from here.

 Bonus Food Stop: for all you mustard fans, Raye’s Mustard Mill in Eastport is about an hour drive from Lubec.
+The classic mustard gets two thumbs up from Joe.

 Have fun exploring Maine!